-The feedback was considered and used in the preparation of the final metrics presented to the AIAC in September 2017 for approval and use in delivering a dataset dashboard for publication.
+The feedback was considered and used in the preparation of the final metrics presented to the AIAC at its September 2017 meeting for approval and use in delivering a dataset dashboard for publication.

 Government: Information Commissioners (Commonwealth, NSW, NT, Queensland, Victoria and WA), and Ombudsmen (SA and Tasmania).